wearetheframers/frame-core-wip/README.md

 - Flexible behavior and decision-making mechanics that can be based off of emotions and memories
 - Comprehensive priority system for roles, goals, and tasks, enabling dynamic and context-aware behavior
 - Monitoring and metrics; built-in LLM API usage / costs tracking
+- Dynamic validation of variables and parameters in decision-making processes to enhance reliability and prevent execution errors.

 ### Component Hierarchy and Interactions